NASA-AMMOS/slim/docs/guides/documentation/change-log/README.md

 ## Introduction

-**Background**: A change log is a vital tool for documenting significant changes in software over time in a format accessible to humans.
+**Background**: A change log is a vital tool for documenting significant changes in software over time in a format accessible **to humans**.
 It plays a critical role in conveying the evolution of software, including additions, deprecations, and removals.
+We feel a change log is especially good for noting feature changes, rather than focusing on developer oriented commit changes.
 This guide outlines the best practices for maintaining a `CHANGELOG.md` file, complementing release pages and enhancing software distribution transparency.

 **Use Cases**:
-- Documenting software changes for easy understanding and tracking.
+- Documenting software changes for easy understanding and tracking for a broad audience.
 - Enhancing transparency in software development and release cycles.
 - Storing the history of significant changes independent of code hosts like GitHub.com
 ---